meilisearch/documentation/learn/advanced/faceted_search.md

 }
 ```

-`facetDistribution` contains an object for every given facet, in this case, `genres`, `language`, and `rating`.
-For each of these facets, there is another object containing all the different values and the count of matching documents.
-Note that zero values will not be returned: if there are no results for the Arabic language, it is not displayed.
+`facetDistribution` contains an object for every attribute passed to the `facets` parameter.
+Each object contains the different values for that attribute and the count of matching documents with that value.
+Meilisearch does not return empty facets: if there are no results for the Arabic language, it will not be present in `facetDistribution`.

 ::: note
 By default, `facets` returns a maximum of 100 facet values for each faceted field.
 You can change this value using the `maxValuesPerFacet` property of the [`faceting` index settings](/reference/api/settings.md#faceting).